Before you rent a place to live or before you rent a place you own, you

 Contains the signature(s) of the tenant(s) and landlord(s).
 A signed lease agreement reduces problems or challenges if a dispute or problem arises during or after the tenancy.

-Chapter 13 - Landlord and Tenant of the Virginia code applies if the landlord is exempt from the VRLTA, or if there is not a lease agreement.
+Chapter 13 - Landlord and Tenant of the Virginia code applies if the landlord is exempt from the VRLTA and expressly opts out of the VRLTA by stating in the rental agreement.
+Section Codes 55-225.01 through 55-225.48 of Chapter 13 - Landlord and Tenant will apply.

 Chapter 12, Tenant-Landlord Relations, of the Fairfax County Code applies to rental agreements for dwelling units located within Fairfax County.